SPCA Albrecht Center

 The SPCA Albrecht Center operates yearly at or near capacity, so reducing intakes and maintaining outcomes is essential to avoid overcrowding and depleting resources.
 The plan developed over the last few days addresses all areas of operation at the shelter.

-Though the SPCA Albrecht Center is still in operation at this time, we ask anyone coming into the Shelter, Veterinary Care Center or Thrift Store to use proper precautions in line with CDC recommendations – washing your hands for 20 seconds and sanitizing regularly.
-If you are sick, have recently travelled to or from countries where COVID-19 outbreaks have been reported, have been in contact with a suspected persons with COVID-19, or if you yourself have tested positive or are awaiting COVID-19 test results, please DO NOT enter the Shelter, Care Center or Thrift Store.
+Though the SPCA Albrecht Center is still in operation at this time, we ask anyone coming into the Shelter or Veterinary Care Center to use proper precautions in line with CDC recommendations – washing your hands for 20 seconds and sanitizing regularly.
+If you are sick, have recently travelled to or from countries where COVID-19 outbreaks have been reported, have been in contact with a suspected persons with COVID-19, or if you yourself have tested positive or are awaiting COVID-19 test results, please DO NOT enter the Shelter or Care Center.

 The SPCA Albrecht Center is committed to maintaining transparency with our supporters for the sake of our community’s animals.
 As new information comes to light about COVID-19, we will continue to develop our strategy and communicate it to the public.
 We understand this pandemic is affecting everyone in many different ways, but if you find it in your heart to assist, please consider adopting, fostering or donating to the animals in our care.
 Thank you!